 Welcome to RoSPA's one-stop-shop for accident statistics.
-Whatever your area of interest, RoSPA's Accident Statistics pages can help you to find the information you need.
-You may need to know how many children fall out of high chairs, how many people are injured using ladders at work, or any number of other queries relating to accident statistics – and you can find the answer here.
+Whatever your area of interest, RoSPA's Accident Statistics page can help you to find the information you need.
+You may need to know how many children fall out of high chairs, how many people are injured using ladders at work, or any number of other queries relating to accident statistics – and this page will point you in the right direction.

 Workplace Accident Statistics